HOW YOUR DIET CAN IMPACT YOUR VEIN HEALTH

-If you have varicose veins, you may be wondering what you can do to improve your vein health.
+If you have spider veins or varicose veins, you may wonder what you can do to improve your vein health.
 One potential way to make your situation better is to commit to a healthy diet.
 While eating the right foods goes a long way in improving vein health, avoiding other types of food can be just as beneficial.

-Below, we cover the basics of vein disease and discuss how what you eat can impact your overall vein health.
-We also provide some helpful varicose vein diet tips.
+Below, we provide basic information about vein disease and discuss how what you eat can impact your overall vein health.
 Beyond that, we want you to know that when healthy eating isn’t enough, we can help.

-At USA Vein Clinics, we offer minimally-invasive, outpatient vein treatment that can relieve your painful and uncomfortable symptoms.
+At USA Vein Clinics, we offer minimally invasive, outpatient vein treatments that can relieve your painful and uncomfortable symptoms.
 Here’s what you need to know.

 Varicose and spider veins are signs of underlying vein disease, or venous insufficiency.
-Vein disease develops when your veins are placed under strain, causing damage to tiny vein valves.
-When vein valves malfunction, they are unable to efficiently circulate blood back to your heart.
+This condition develops when your veins are placed under strain, causing damage to tiny vein valves.
+When the valves malfunction, they are unable to efficiently circulate blood back to your heart.
 This can cause blood to pool in different regions of the body.

-Most often, venous insufficiency impacts the lower extremities –– that is, the legs, ankles, and feet.
+Most often, venous insufficiency impacts the lower extremities: the legs, ankles, and feet.
 For some people, the ability to stand up or comfortably move around can be affected, leading to a diminished quality of life.
 Others may feel self-conscious about the unsightly appearance of visible veins.
 Because of this, they may avoid wearing shorts or skirts.

-If you have vein disease, you may experience mild, moderate, or severe pain and discomfort in affected areas.
+If you have vein disease, you may experience mild, moderate, or severe pain and discomfort in your lower extremities.
 Symptoms of vein disease can vary and include:

 - Swelling in the legs and ankles

 - Itchy, dry skin

 - Burning in the calf or thigh